1-Phenylethylamine

-1-Phenylethylamine is the organic compound with the formula C6H5CH(NH2)CH3.
-Classified as a primary amine, this colorless liquid is often used in chiral resolutions.
+1-Phenylethylamine (1-PEA or α-PEA), also known as α-methylbenzylamine, is the organic compound with the formula C6H5CH(NH2)CH3.
+This primary amine is a colorless liquid is often used in chiral resolutions.
 Like benzylamine, it is relatively basic and forms stable ammonium salts and imines.

 Preparation and optical resolution

 1-Phenylethylamine may be prepared by the reductive amination of acetophenone:

 The Leuckart reaction, using ammonium formate, is another method for this transformation.

 l-malic acid is used to resolve 1-Phenylethylamine, a versatile resolving agent in its own right.
 The dextrorotatory enantiomer crystallizes with the malate, leaving the levorotatory form in solution.

+Pharmacology

+Similarly to benzylamine and analogues like pargyline, 1-phenylethylamine has been found to act as a monoamine oxidase inhibitor (MAOI), as well as an inhibitor of semicarbazide-sensitive amine oxidase (SSAO).